ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 side of a WebTransport stream.

 After sending a WT_RESET_STREAM capsule, an endpoint ceases transmission of WT_STREAM capsules on the identified stream.
-A receiver of a WT_RESET_STREAM capsule can discard any data in excess of the Reliable Size indicated, even if that data was already received.

 The WT_RESET_STREAM capsule follows the design of the QUIC RESET_STREAM_AT frame
 {{PARTIAL-RESET}}.
 Consequently, it includes a Reliable Size field.
-A WT_RESET_STREAM capsule MUST be sent after WT_STREAM capsules that include an amount of data equal to or in excess of the value in the Reliable Size field.
-A receiver MUST treat the receipt of a WT_RESET_STREAM with a Reliable Size smaller than the number of bytes it has received on the stream as a session error.
+Because WT_STREAM and WT_RESET_STREAM capsules are delivered in order on a single HTTP/2 stream, the Reliable Size MUST equal the total number of bytes the sender has sent via WT_STREAM capsules on the stream.
+A receiver MUST close the WebTransport session with a WEBTRANSPORT_STREAM_STATE_ERROR session error if the Reliable Size in a WT_RESET_STREAM capsule does not equal the number of bytes received on that stream: a smaller value contradicts data already delivered, and a larger value promises bytes that cannot subsequently arrive.

 ~~~
 WT_RESET_STREAM Capsule {